brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 receive feedback.

 Thus the only requirements for the intermediate submission are that students participate adequately.
-Grades are based entirely on the final submissions.
+Grades are based entirely on the complete final submissions.

 Students will have the opportunity to improve their assignment based on the feedback received.